basilvetas/Image-Translation-App/README.md

 1. Create a file called key.txt and copy the API key for Clarifai into the file

-2. Create a file called config.txt in the translation_service/ directory and copy the following into the file, filling in your Google Translate API Key where instructed:
+2. Create a file called config.py in the translation_service/ directory and copy the following into the file, filling in your Google Translate API Key where instructed:

-	# API CREDENTIALS:
 	API_KEY="YOUR-API-KEY-GOES-HERE"

+3. Create a file called config.py in the text_to_speech_service/ directory and copy the following into the file, filling in your IBM API Key and Password where instructed:

+	USERNAME="YOUR-API-KEY-GOES-HERE"
+	PASSWORD="YOUR-PASSWORD-GOES-HERE"

-3. Install the client server globally with:
+4. Install the client server globally with:

 	npm install http-server -g

-4. The Image Recognition Tornado Web Server is located in the file client-service.py.
+5. The Image Recognition Tornado Web Server is located in the file client-service.py.
 To start server on localhost:7777:

 	python3 client-service.py

-5. The Translation Tornado Web Server is located in the file translation_service/translation_service/__main__.py.
+6. The Translation Tornado Web Server is located in the file translation_service/translation_service/__main__.py.
 To start server on localhost:5001:

 	python3 -m translation_service

-6. The AngularJS Client is located in the file index.html.
+7. The AngularJS Client is located in the file index.html.
 To start client on localhost:8080:

 	http-server